Ocean Skincare

-Why is blue beauty important to Cold Current Kelp?
-Most seaweed skincare products sold in the U.S. use imported, untraceable or wild harvested seaweed.
-Some use yellow and blue dyes to create an artificial seaweed-green color.
+Most seaweed skincare products sold in the U.S. use imported, untraceable, or wild-harvested seaweed.
+Some even contain artificial dyes to create a fake "seaweed-green" appearance.

-- Researching drying and handling methods to preserve kelp’s bioactive compounds
+- Preservation-focused processing - Researching optimal drying and handling methods to maintain kelp's bioactive compounds

 Scientific studies* show evidence that the bioactive compounds in kelp have many skin-protecting benefits, including: